Sweden votes for Lofven, ends political deadlock

-COPENHAGEN, Denmark (AP) — Swedish lawmakers have approved a center-left minority government led by caretaker Prime Minister Stefan Lofven, ending a four-month political deadlock.
+COPENHAGEN, Denmark (AP) — A center-left minority government led by the current caretaker prime minister, Stefan Lofven, was approved Friday by Swedish lawmakers, ending a four-month political deadlock.

-The vote in parliament was 153-115 in favor of Lofven, with 77 abstentions.
+The vote in Riksdagen, or parliament, was 153-115 in favor of Lofven, with 77 abstentions.

 His own Social Democrats and the Greens backed him and the center-right bloc voted against, while three smaller parties abstained in Friday's ballot.